 Risk analysis and risk management is critical to effectively plan an information security risk management program.
-The HIPAA Security Rule, Meaningful Use Stages 1 and 2, and the Payment Card Industry Data Security Standard (PCI DSS) all require organizations to periodically assess their information risks.
+The Health Insurance Portability and Accountability Act (HIPAA) Security Rule, CMS HHS Electronic Health Record Incentive Program (Meaningful Use Stages 1, 2 and 3), MACRA Merit-based Incentive Payment System (MIPS), and the Payment Card Industry Data Security Standard (PCI DSS) all require organizations to maintain their information security programs by periodically assessing their information risks, identifying compliance gaps, and correcting security deficiencies as part of their risk management process.

 For many organizations, conducting a risk analysis can be a daunting task.
 Our approach to risk analysis is based upon the guidance from the National Institute of Standards and Technology (NIST) and documents created by the Department of Health and Human Services (HHS) and/or the Centers for Medicare and Medicaid (CMS)